wadetb/tinynumpy/README.md

 Features
 --------

-* The ndarray class has almost all the same properties as the numpy ndarray class.
+* The ndarray class has all the same properties as the numpy ndarray class.
 * Pretty good compliance with numpy in terms of behavior (such as views).
 * Can be converted to a numpy array (whith shared memory).
 * Can get views of real numpy arrays (with shared memory).